CapricanDRJ/HadesStarCommunityData/docs/corp/72789009cc9ae3283afaad2d17fcfbd83e52175a6d6e4ec1a7161ef38645b0d8/index.md

 ```
-English speaking – would you want to communicate}
+English speaking – would you want to communicate
 ```
 ### Whitestar Bonus ❌